 Directions: South of Bath, exit Route 1 and take Route 209, also called High Street.
 Pass the turn to Popham on left; continue toward Small Point.
 Look for signs and then two stone gates.
-Turn right and drive across.
+Turn right and drive across the peninsula to the campground.